MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 .. function:: rng:same()

-   Return the :var:`rng` itself.
+   Return :var:`rng` itself.
 This method is the identity for objects with value semantic.

 .. function:: rng:copy()

-   Return the :var:`rng` itself.
+   Return :var:`rng` itself.
 This method is the identity for objects with value semantic.

 .. function:: rng:size()